-Ross Procedure Surgery
+Ross Procedure Surgery for Aortic Valve Replacement

 When I was formally diagnosed with severe heart valve disease (aortic stenosis), I learned that my aortic valve needed to be replaced quickly.
 Shortly therefter, I spent a tremendous amount of time evaluating my surgical options and the different types of valve replacment devices.
 I considered porcine valves (pig valves), bovine valves (cow valves), homografts (human donor valves) and mechanical valve replacements.
 Then, I learned about the advantages of a special form of aortic valve replacement surgery known as the Ross Procedure.